Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroserializer/README.md

 * Python 2.7, 3.6 or later - [Install Python][python]

 ### Authenticate the client
 Interaction with Schema Registry Avro Serializer starts with an instance of SchemaRegistryAvroSerializer class.
-You need the endpoint, AAD credential and schema group name to instantiate the client object.
+You need the fully qualified namespace, AAD credential and schema group name to instantiate the client object.

 **Create client using the azure-identity library:**